I have put together this huge list of over 100 of the best homeschooling programs that can be used in the UK.

 You can teach your child at home, either full or part-time.
 This is called home education.
 You can get help with home education from your local council.
 As a parent, you must make sure your child receives a full time education from the age of 5 but you don’t have to follow the national curriculum.Home Education UK

-There are over 90 homeschooling UK resources included in this post, and I have reviewed a number for you.
+There are over 100 homeschooling UK resources included in this post, and I have reviewed a number for you.
 Where I have written a detailed review I have added a link next to the resource.
 I hope you find the reviews helpful.

 These home education resources are frequently being updated, with any new resources we find, so keep popping back to see what’s new.

 Before I share these awesome resources, I wanted to share with you our “bible” we have been using in the earlier years.
 The National Curriculum – Handbook for Primary Teachers is how we have managed to keep on track of what we needed to study in primary school.

 In this section, I have only included the educational resources that we use and love.

 We have reviewed most of these resources too.
 The reason I have included both Edplace and IXL is I can’t pick between them.
 We go between both resources but, you only need one of them.